 - Locate the SAML Signing Certificate section.
 Here you will find the XML File link as well as the Metadata URL.
 Either of these will be required for aXcelerate to be able to access and validate the claims.

-- Send through the XML File link and Metadata URL to your aXcelerate SSO contact.
+- Send through the XML File link or Metadata URL to your aXcelerate SSO contact.

 Manage aXcelerate User Roles for SSO